EnzymeFunctionInitiative/EST/docs/source/pipelines/est/index.rst

 parameter file which specifies the Family import mode, the command would look like ::

-   python create_est_nextflow_params.py family --output-dir results/ --efi-config efi.config --fasta-db uniprot.fasta --efi-db efi_202406 --families IPR04455 --family-id-format UniProt
+   python create_est_nextflow_params.py family --output-dir results/ --efi-config efi.config --fasta-db uniprot.fasta --efi-db efi_202406 --sequence-version uniprot --families IPR04455

 This produces a file ``params.yml`` which looks like ::